 Aphid Control

 Aphidoletes, Hippodamia (convergent lady beetles), Chrysoperla (green lacewing) larvae, Aphidius and Aphelinus are used depending on environmental conditions and aphid species.
 Aphidoletes are proactively introduced in low numbers onto low-level aphid populations.
 If aphid populations increase as growing temperatures warm up, adding green lacewings will help.
-In cold weather (before it is warm enough for lacewing eggs to hatch) lady beetles are a more effective predator.
+In cold weather (before it is warm enough for lacewing eggs to hatch) lady beetles, when available, are an effective predator.
 Aphidius and Aphelinus (specific to different aphids) are more cost-effective in greenhouses than outdoors.
 Insect Food and Predalure will also help draw in beneficial aphid predators.
 Plants with flowers will also attract lacewing adults and other beneficials.
 Ant control is also critical for this honeydew producing pest.
-Lacewing products are the most cost effective aphid control.
+Lacewing products are the most cost-effective aphid control.

 Lacewing Products